Website Manager

 While the vast majority of adult verbal participation is intended to be positive and constructive, the fact of the matter is that the games have become so loud that players often have difficulty hearing and communicating with each other on the field.
 Taking one week off from any verbal interference, may help adults gain perspective on just how loud they've been in the past.

-Why Silent Saturdays
+Why Silent Weekends

 This anecdote was excerpted from the "Now What?" section of AYSO's weekly "Hey Coach" email newsletter.
-Re-posting it here might help to enlighten everyone on what "Silent Saturday" really is supposed to be about.
+Re-posting it here might help to enlighten everyone on what "Silent Weekend" really is supposed to be about.
 Hopefully it gives coaches ideas on helping their parents also understand what it's about.

-Answer: Silent Saturdays were designed to eliminate the epidemic of parents and coaches yelling instructions from the sidelines.
+Answer: Silent Weekends were designed to eliminate the epidemic of parents and coaches yelling instructions from the sidelines.
 An easy analogy is if you were in the middle of a task, would it help to have someone screaming at you and telling you what to do?
 No, so why is this acceptable on a soccer field?
-Parents need to understand the spirit of Silent Saturdays, which is to allow players to make decisions and learn the game.
+Parents need to understand the spirit of Silent Weekends, which is to allow players to make decisions and learn the game.
 After all if the child doesn't make their own mistakes, it will hinder their development in the sport.
 If parents think their children are confused and don’t know what to do without sideline instruction, that's an indication that players haven't been allowed to make their own decisions.
 Players will learn the game by making their own decisions, learning from their mistakes and continuing to play.

 National Partners